YeshwantBhat/GettingCleaningData/CodeBook.md

 tBodyAccmeanZ  - Mean of Body acceleration in Z-Axis and time domain.

-tBodyAccstdX   - Mean of  std of Body acceleration in X-Axis and time domain.
+tBodyAccstdmeanX   - Mean of  std of Body acceleration in X-Axis and time domain.

-tBodyAccstdY   - Mean of  std of Body acceleration in Y-Axis and time domain.
+tBodyAccstdmeanY   - Mean of  std of Body acceleration in Y-Axis and time domain.

-tBodyAccstdZ   - Mean of  std of Body acceleration in Z-Axis and time domain.
+tBodyAccstdmeanZ   - Mean of  std of Body acceleration in Z-Axis and time domain.

 tGravityAccmeanX - Mean of Gravity acceleration  in X-Axis and time domain.